A Ride on Japan’s Bustling Bullet Trains

-But the secret are the Ekibens, which a combination of Eki, or station and ben, for bento box.
+But the secret is the Ekibens, which a combination of Eki, or station and ben, for bento box.

-One of the most impressive array of prepared foods and delectable seafood was in the Akasuka train station in Tokyo.
+One of the most impressive arrays of prepared foods and delectable seafood was in the Akasuka train station in Tokyo.

 You can find all sorts of really tasty take-out foods in these Ekiben’s located in every major train terminal in Japan.
 You might not know what everything actually is, but if you like fish, you’ll be in heaven.
 At one stop during our trip, we found whale meat for sale in a bustling seafood market.